 \section{Conclusion}

-We have presented the \framework framework for density peaks clustering variants in high dimensions.
-We adapt graph-based approximate nearest neighbor search techniques to support (filtered) proximity searches in density peaks clustering variants. \framework is highly parallel and scales to large datasets.
-We show several example clustering algorithms that can be implemented using \framework, and evaluate them on large high-dimensional datasets.
-We show significant improvements in running time and clustering quality over other clustering algorithms.
+We present the \framework framework for density peaks clustering (DPC) variants in high dimensions.
+We adapt graph-based approximate nearest neighbor search methods to support (filtered) proximity searches in DPC variants. \framework is highly parallel and scales to large datasets.
+We show several DPC variants that can be implemented in \framework, and evaluate them on large datasets. \framework achieves significant improvements in runtime and clustering quality over the state of the art.